 Compression fractures can also change your height and cause you to lose several inches over time.
-They can cause your spine to bend forward resulting in a stooped posture and rounded back.
-Compression fractures can put pressure on the spinal nerves that travel to the legs, which can makes walking difficult and interfere with the function of the bowels and bladder.
+Since fractured vertebrae cause the spine to bend forward, this may result in a stooped posture and rounded back.
+Compression fractures can put pressure on the spinal nerves that travel to the legs, making walking difficult and interfering with the function of the bowels and bladder.

 How are Compression Fractures of the Spine Diagnosed?

 In order to diagnose a compression fracture, your Resurgens physician will first talk with you about your medical history and how the condition started.
 Then, they will perform a physical exam to check the alignment and posture of the spine.
 They will push on different areas of the back to identify the source of the pain and look for signs of nerve damage.
 This exam is brief and will only cause mild discomfort.

 Then, your doctor will order diagnostic imaging to gather more information and rule out any other potential conditions.
 They will also perform a DEXA scan, which measures bone density.
 After reviewing your imaging and exam results, they will give you a formal diagnosis and talk with you about your treatment options.

 Spinal Compression Fracture Treatment